dart-lang/site-www/src/_guides/language/language-tour.md

 <aside class="alert alert-info" markdown="1">
   **Note:**
-  The analyzer infers that `halogens` has the type `Set<String>`.
+  It is inferred that `halogens` has the type `Set<String>`.
 If you try to add the wrong type of value to the set, the analyzer or runtime raises an error.
   For more information, read about
   [type inference.](/guides/language/sound-dart#type-inference)
 </aside>

-To create an empty set, use `{}` preceded by a generic type annotation, or assign `{}` to a variable of type `Set`:
+To create an empty set, use `{}` preceded by a type argument, or assign `{}` to a variable of type `Set`:

 <?code-excerpt "misc/lib/language_tour/built_in_types.dart (set-vs-map)"?>